-Written by Ulla Jurviste and Marie Lecerf.
+Written by Verena Kern and Marie Lecerf.

-Updated in March 2022.
+Updated in February 2023.

 Explanation of the graphs

 of the data in graphic form, simplifications have been made in respect of a number of countries.
 The terms of legislation as it

-calendar days or working days, for comparison, they are presented here in rounded weeks.
+calendar days or working days, for the purposes of comparison, they are presented here in rounded weeks.

 Some countries also have ceilings on the amount of money paid during maternity/paternity leave, but these are not addressed

 When national legislation does not state exactly when the maternity leave is supposed to start, the earliest possible time was taken as the starting point.